 We learned it by listening to a guide present on the spot with his group, at the time many merchants crossed Pompeii to convey or sell their goods.
 Since there was no common language, the paintings helped the customers to understand each other.
 Note also that the street seems to have been used a lot, considering the wheel marks in the road…

 We managed to glean some information by “quietly” joininggroups from time to time.
-On our next visit, we will take a guide to learn more about life in Roman times.
+On our next visit, we’ll take a guide to learn more about life in Roman times.

 11. Foro ❤️❤️